younglord088/Web-dev/Readme.md

    - `./images/2.png`
    - `./images/icon.png`
    - `./images/3.png`
-3. **Open the HTML file**: Open `index.html` in your web browser to view the "Services" section.
+3. **Open the Contact.html file**: Open `contact.html` and edit the GetForm.io link with your custom link.

-### HTML Structure

-The HTML code creates a section with a title, subtitle, and a brief description, followed by four service items.
-One of the service items is highlighted.